Jurickson Profar Player Props: Rockies vs. Brewers

 Jurickson Profar At The Plate

-- Profar is hitting .219 with three doubles, three home runs and 12 walks.
+- Profar is batting .220 with three doubles, three home runs and 12 walks.

+- Profar is batting .263 during his last games and is riding a four-game hitting streak.

+- In 69.2% of his games this season (18 of 26), Profar has picked up at least one hit, and in four of those games (15.4%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.